Turbotice/icewave/icewave/drone/README_drone_files.txt

 # Details about files that can be extracted from Drone DJI Mavic 3 Pro

-## Different ypes of files
+## Different types of files

 - Videos, format .MP4
-- Videos aformat .LRF (Low Resolution File), can be converted to .MP4 to get a low resolution file
+- Videos format .LRF (Low Resolution File), can be converted to .MP4 to get a low resolution file
-- fichier format .SRT (SubRip Subtitle) file, used to add subtitles to videos It is possible to extract from these files the Following parameters for each frame of the video performed :
+- file format .SRT (SubRip Subtitle), used to add subtitles to videos It is possible to extract from these files the following parameters for each frame recorded :
-	- experimental time and UTC time at which the frame has been captured
+	- experimental time and local time at which the frame has been captured
 	- camera propreties : (iso, shutter, focal length)
 	- drone GPS location (1e-5 precision) and relative altitude in meter (1e-1 meter precision), relative to the home point altitude
-- photo au format .JPG
+- photo, format .JPG
 - flightrecords.txt : encrypted binary txt file… It is hard to decode this document.
 The only way to get these data is by using PhantomHelp LogViewer (https://www.phantomhelp.com/LogViewer/upload/) or the designed software : flightreader (see section below)

 ## How to organize files ?